PAINTER FOR A DAY: A RENAISSANCE FRESCO LESSON IN FLORENCE

 TOUR OF THE BRANCACCI CHAPLE IN FLORENCE

 The Brancacci Chapel was commissioned by Pietro Brancacci in 1386 in the Church of Santa Maria del Carmine.
 It’s sometimes called the “Sistine Chapel of the early Renaissance” for its painting cycle, among the most famous and beautiful of that period.
 Painted by three different artists, Masolino, Masaccio e Filippino Lippi, Masaccio is the one who makes a radical break from the medieval artistic tradition by adhering to the new Renaissance concept of space dominated by the geometrical perspective.
 After seeing the fresco technique on the walls of the Brancacci Chapel, it’s time to put it in practice by making your own fresco painting!

-The Italian word “Fresco” first of all means fresh.
+The Italian word “fresco” means fresh.
 It’s the painting on wet plaster with water-based pigments.
-When the plaster dries the pigments become part of the matrix of the wall and it gets extremely durable.
+When the plaster dries the pigments become part of the wall’s matrix and it gets extremely durable.
 It’s different from “secco”, which means dry.
-In this case you paint on damp or dry plaster with pigments mixed with a binder, therefore it’s less durable.
+In this case you paint on damp or dry plaster with pigments mixed with a binder.
+Therefore it’s less durable.
 First step to make a fresco it’s to prepare “arriccio”, i.g. the rough layer to smooth out the wall.
-After you make the “intonaco”, an upper layer of plaster upon which final painting is done.
+After that you make the “intonaco”, an upper layer of plaster upon which final painting is done.
 You have to report the drawing on the plaster using a cartoon (“cartone”), incising the lines with a sharp instrument through the “spolvero” technique.
-You prick the cartoon’s lines with a needle and you dust it with a pounce bag to transfer the image into the wall.
+You prick the cartoon’s lines with a needle.
+Then you dust it with a pounce bag to transfer the image into the wall.
 That’s all it takes!